wCmJ/EffectiveModernCc/CMake.md

 - the base install location is controlled by the variable CMAKE_INSTALL_PREFIX which can be set using ccmake or by calling cmake with `cmake .. -DCMAKE_INSTALL_PREFIX=/install/location`
 - make install

+### Protobuf
+- generating source
+  - PROTOBUF_GENERATE_CPP(PROTO_SRCS PROTO_HDRS AddressBook.proto)
+  - PROTO_SRCS: name of the variable that will store the .pb.cc files
+  - PROTO_HDRS: name of the variable that will store the .pb.h files